ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 This day we had this very long trek from Tel camp to Gujjar Hut (altitude 11200 ft.).
 It counts as toughest day so far.
-We started around 7:30 AM after cleaning Tel campsite and reached Gujjar Hut at 2:30 PM.
+We started early after cleaning Tel campsite and reached Gujjar Hut in the afternoon.
 From Gujjar hut, we started getting nice view of nearby peaks like Jaonli (6630 meters).
 The place Gujjar hut was given this name because of few huts of Gujjars nearby who stay here in summers.
 We went for our acclimatization walk to nearby lake Khera Tal (Serpent Lake)